Large neutrino mass in cosmology and keV sterile neutrino dark matter from a dark sector: Relaxing the neutrino mass bound and predictions for

 Using eq.~\eqref{eq:R}, we see that this expression for $N_{\rm eff}$ converges to $g_\nu/2 = 3$ for both, $\tilde{g},g_\psi,g_{Z'}\to 0$ as well as for $\tilde{g} \to \infty$.
 Note that this is the value for $N_{\rm eff}$ relevant for CMB observables, whereas for BBN $N_{\rm eff}$ in our scenario should be very close to the SM value.
 For the suppression of the neutrino number density we obtain

-The results of this calculation are shown in fig.~\ref{fig:Neff}, where for comparison we show with dashed curves also the case when particle numbers are conserved, as considered in \cite{Farzan:2015pca,Escudero:2022gez}, see footnote~\ref{ft:cons}.
-The latter are calculated following the procedure outlined in Appendix~B in \cite{Escudero:2022gez}.
+The results of this calculation are shown in fig.~\ref{fig:Neff}, where for comparison we show with dashed curves also the case when particle numbers are conserved, as considered in refs. \cite{Farzan:2015pca,Escudero:2022gez}, see footnote~\ref{ft:cons}.
+The latter are calculated following the procedure outlined in Appendix~B in ref. \cite{Escudero:2022gez}.
 For given $N_\chi$ we observe a slightly smaller suppression of the neutrino mass bound and a larger contribution to $N_{\rm eff}$ than in the case with particle number conservation.
 For large $\tilde{g}$, the suppression factor in eq.~\eqref{eq:n-ratio} decreases like $\tilde{g}^{-3/4}$, compared to the factor $(1+ \tilde{g}/6)^{-1}$ for the case with number conservation \cite{Farzan:2015pca,Escudero:2022gez}.

 Our scenario predicts a sizable deviation of $N_{\rm eff}$ from the SM value at recombination.
-From the middle panel of fig.~\ref{fig:Neff} we see that small values of $N_\chi \lesssim 10$ are already in tension with the Planck result $\neff = 2.99 \pm 0.17$ \cite{Planck:2018vyg}.
+From the middle panel of fig.~\ref{fig:Neff} we see that small values of $N_\chi \lesssim 10$ are already in tension with the \emph{Planck} result $\neff = 2.99 \pm 0.17$ \cite{Planck:2018vyg}.
 For the range $10\lesssim N_\chi \lesssim 40$ (where also relevant relaxation of the neutrino mass bound occurs), deviations of $\neff$ from the SM value may be observable by future CMB missions, which should reach sensitivities of 0.07 \cite{SimonsObservatory:2018koc} or even 0.03 \cite{Abazajian:2019eic} at $1\sigma$.
-See also \cite{Upadhye:2024ypg} for a recent study of such dark radiation scenarios in the context of observables in the non-linear regime.
+See also ref. \cite{Upadhye:2024ypg} for a recent study of such dark radiation scenarios in the context of observables in the non-linear regime.
+Note that we predict an additional contribution to $\neff$ at CMB, whereas its value relevant for BBN should be largely unaffected in our model.
+Hence, different $\neff$ values inferred from BBN and CMB would be another potential signature of our model.
 Let us also note that the analysis in ref.~\cite{Allali:2024cji} shows that recent DESI BAO measurements \cite{DESI:2024mwx} leading to the tight bound on $\sum m_\nu$ from eq.~\eqref{eq:cosmobound} can be better accommodated by adding some amount of dark radiation (i.e., $\Delta N_{\rm eff} > 0$), as predicted in our scenario.

 Finally, we also comment on the rather different behavior of the dark sector temperature in the two cases.
 For conserved particle numbers, the ratio of the dark sector temperature to the neutrino temperature in the SM saturates around 0.95 for large $\tilde{g}$, whereas in the case with zero chemical potential, eq.~\eqref{eq:R} gives $1/\tilde{g}^{1/4}$ dependence for large $\tilde{g}$, leading to a significant cooling of the dark sector in our model.